slyfox1186/ffmpeg-build-script/README.md

 build but whose FFmpeg integration needs GPL, and the GnuTLS stack suppressed when GPL mode selects OpenSSL.
 Dependencies available from system packages are shown as requirements to check, rather than unconditional selection errors; the normal build verifies them against the host.
+The build's closing summary also names selected FFmpeg integrations left inactive by GPL mode.

 ## Build state and version policy